Top Trends for Primary Bathrooms

 Just as with your master bedroom, your master or primary bathroom should make you feel like royalty in your home—adorned with all the amenities that give you comfort while making the statement you want to make.
 The following are Modernize’s top trends you should consider incorporating into your master bathroom remodel to give yourself the royal treatment.

-If you’re not concerned about privacy, an open shower can make your bathroom appear more spacious while allowing you to incorporate features like a linear drain, a misting system, anti-fog mirrors, ambient lighting, and a built-in bench into your shower.
+If you’re not concerned about privacy, an open shower or walk-in shower can make your bathroom appear more spacious while allowing you to incorporate features like a linear drain, a misting system, anti-fog mirrors, ambient lighting, and a built-in bench into your shower.
 You can add your tub into the shower, or if space permits, keep it separate from the open shower area—making the shower feel like a spa experience.
 Either way, you will have a convenient space where you don’t have to worry about slipping and falling while you’re trying to get out after a nice, long shower.

 Vintage Metal Fixtures